KitimboRino/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that counts the number of directories in the PATH.
 A script that lists environment variables.
 A script that lists all local variables and environment variables, and functions.
-A script Create a script that creates a new local variable.
+A script that sreate a script that creates a new local variable.
+Name: BEST Value: School A script that creates a new global variable.
 Name: BEST Value: School